The Culling (comics)

-"The Culling" is a 2012 DC Comic crossover story arc in their relaunched The New 52.
-It involves three titles: Teen Titans, Legion Lost and Superboy, which is the conclusion to story arcs in all three titles involving the villainous organization N.O.W.H.E.R.E.
+"The Culling" is a 2012 DC Comic crossover story arc in their relaunched The New 52 line of superhero comics.
+It involves three titles: Teen Titans, Legion Lost, and Superboy, which is the conclusion to story arcs in all three titles involving the villainous organization N.O.W.H.E.R.E.
 It begins in Teen Titans Annual #1, and runs through the ninth issues of each of the three series.

-In its wake, a new series titled The Ravagers was launched.
+In its wake, a new series titled The Ravagers was launched on May 30, 2012.

+Plot

+Legion Lost characters in the plot arc include Beast Boy, Kid Flash, Superboy, Tim Drake, Wonder Girl, and the Titans.
+The organization N.O.W.H.E.R.E. captures Legion Lost, the Teen Titans, and Superboy, forcing them to fight amongst each other to weed out the weakest of them.
+With Harvest refusing to give up, one of the teen superheroes ultimately has to make a sacrifice for the others.

+Release

+In May 2012, Legion Lost #9 was sent to MTV to be previewed, with Tom DeFalco as the issue writer and Pete Woods as artist.
+The graphic novel released in 2013 includes Teen Titans #8-12, 0 and DC Comics Presents #12.
+The graphic novel Legion Lost Volume 2: The Culling, which collected issues #0 and #8-16 of Legion Lost, had writing by DeFalco, art by Aaron Kuder, Woods, and others, and the cover by Tyler Kirkham.

 Titles involved

 Reception

+IGN described The Culling story arc negatively, writing that the Teen Titans "pulled us through the muck that was The Culling."